 Let’s take a quick look at the hierarchy of intelligence among our fellow creatures.

-Nevertheless, when the media periodically gets excited about one smart animal or another, it’s a fascinating question to try to compare the intelligence of different animals.
+Nevertheless, the media periodically gets excited about one smart animal or another.
+Therefore, it’s a fascinating question to try to compare the intelligence of different animals.

 Here are Chen’s classes of animal intelligence, from smartest to dumbest:

-Tier 1 (most intelligent): dolphins, whales, great apes (orangutan, gorilla, bonobo, chimp), elephants and smarter corvids like the New Caledonian crow
+Most intelligent – Tier 1: dolphins, whales, great apes (orangutan, gorilla, bonobo, chimp), elephants and smarter corvids like the New Caledonian crow.

-Tier 2: monkeys, manta rays, bears, sea lions, wild boars and parrots
+Almost intelligent – Tier 2: monkeys, manta rays, bears, sea lions, wild boars and parrots.

-Tier 3 (above average): many birds (heron, woodpecker, seagull, mockingbird, stork, owl), raccoons, hyenas, wolves, smarter dog breeds and prairie dogs
+Above average – Tier 3: many birds (heron, woodpecker, seagull, mockingbird, stork, owl), raccoons, hyenas, wolves, smarter dog breeds and prairie dogs.

-Tier 4 (average): donkeys, horses, hippos, penguins, most dogs, cats, large lizards (monitor, Komodo dragon), crocodiles and octopuses
+Average – Tier 4: donkeys, horses, hippos, penguins, most dogs, cats, large lizards (monitor, Komodo dragon), crocodiles and octopuses.

-Tier 5 (below average): chickens, pigeons, sharks and the smarter fish
+Below average – Tier 5: chickens, pigeons, sharks and the smarter fish.

-Tiers 6 and 7 (dumbest): most reptiles, fish and amphibians
+Dumbest – Tiers 6 and 7: most reptiles, fish and amphibians.

 Thus the smart birds we have been discussing – the greater vasa parrot and the New Caledonian crow – rank very high in the list of intelligent animals.
 It’s not an overstatement to say that within the context of their lives and surroundings, these smart birds are equal to or superior to most other animals, including I dare say many of our own species.
 If you doubt that statement, how would you manage to live in a tropical jungle, eating nothing but bugs that you find for yourself?
 OK, perhaps you are a true outdoor survivor, but I know that I wouldn’t do so well myself!